aidanknowles/aidanknowles.github.io/_posts/2015/2015-08-10-hello-world.markdown

 This is my first post.

-Blog is work in progress right now, excuse the appearance in the meantime.
+Blog is currently work-in-progress, excuse the appearance.

 {% highlight python %}